 \section{Abstract}

 In this paper, we introduce a novel language identification system based on conformer layers.
 We propose an attentive temporal pooling mechanism to allow the model to carry information in long-form audio via a recurrent form, such that the inference can be performed in a streaming fashion.
-Additionally, a simple domain adaptation mechanism is introduced to allow adapting an existing language identification model to a new domain where the prior language distribution is different.
-We perform a comparative study of different model topologies under different constraints of model size, and find that conformer-base models outperform LSTM and transformer based models.
-Our experiments also show that attentive temporal pooling and domain adaptation significantly improves the model accuracy.
+Additionally, we investigate two domain adaptation approaches to allow adapting an existing language identification model without retraining the model parameters for a new domain.
+We perform a comparative study of different model topologies under different constraints of model size, and find that conformer-based models significantly outperform LSTM and transformer based models.
+Our experiments also show that attentive temporal pooling and domain adaptation improve model accuracy.